-Disclosure (1 January - 31 December 2019) Quantity Units
+Disclosure (January 1 - December 31, 2020) Quantity Units

-Materials used by weight or volume 7
+Materials used by weight or volume

-renewable 128,600 kg/liters
+Renewable 152,104 kg/liters

-non-renewable 700 kg/liters
+• non-renewable 261 kg/liters

-Percentage of recycled input materials used to manufacture the organization's primary products and services 8 1 %
+Percentage of recycled input materials used to manufacture the organization's primary products and services 92 %

 Which stakeholders are affected?
-Stakeholder Issues That Influence Their Assessments and Decisions (in relation to materials used by the organization) Management - Efficiency of managing resources Stockholders - Profitability of the organization Stockholders - Efficiency of managing resources - How much resources are used by the organization Suppliers - Also, the supplier's actions can affect the organization's ability to operate, implement its strategies, and achieve its objectives Community, inc. - Environmental effects of materials used and practices employed by suppliers environmental NGOs Environmental effects of materials used and practices employed by suppliers Public, inc. media - Environmental effects of materials used and practices employed by suppliers rubiic, iiic.
-Illeuid - potential reputational impact
+Stakeholder Issues That Influence Their Assessments and Decisions (in relation to materials used by the organization) Management - Efficiency of managing resources Stockholders - Profitability of the organization - Efficiency of managing resources - How much resources are used by the organization Suppliers - Also, the supplier's actions can affect the organization's ability to operate, implement its strategies, and achieve its objectives Community, inc. - Environmental effects of materials used and practices employed by suppliers environmental NGOs Environmental effects of materials used and practices employed by suppliers Public, inc. media - Environmental effects of materials used and practices employed by suppliers - potential reputational impact